frodolfo/EmployeeDirectory/README.md

 # Getting Started with Employee Directory

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Please contact Fred for any help you may need regarding my ReactJS tutorial.
+Please contact me for any help you may need regarding my ReactJS tutorial.
+Thanks again - Fred

 ## Available Scripts